Improving the Lives of Children Through Service and Discovery

 MU physician-scientists and other researchers are committed to helping young patients lead healthier, happier lives by finding the best means to diagnose, treat and potentially cure pediatric disease.
 These scientists also are dedicated to preventing health problems through the promotion of child wellness.

 The Department of Child Health believes that having diverse faculty, staff, residents and students enhances the quality of our clinical, research, teaching and advocacy programs.
 We have a wide array of people with various ethnic backgrounds including African, African-American, Pacific Islander and Asian, among others.

 The department mission statement for diversity is the same as that of the School of Medicine, which can be found here: School of Medicine Diversity.

-Scott Stever, Director of Department & Clinic Operations
+Lori Johnson, Director of Department & Clinic Operations